-- Monitoring by implementing entities: - At least weekly field visits - o Monthly reports prepared by implementing entities and submitted to ESS officer - Monitoring by ESS officer: - Monitoring of the work through field reports from IAs after completion of the work. - Quarterly reports by ESS officer to the PCU (M&E officer) - Quarterly reports by PCU (M&E officer) to Secretariat - Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)
+- Monitoring by implementing entities: - o At least weekly field visits - o Monthly reports prepared by implementing entities and submitted to ESS consultants - Monitoring by ESS consultants: - o monitoring of the work once during the implementation and through field report from IAs after completion of the work. - \circ Quarterly reports by ESS consultants to the PCU (M&E officer) - Quarterly reports by PCU (M&E officer) to Secretariat - Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)

-7.Capacity Need and Budget.
+7. Capacity Need and Budget